A life in electronic music.

 I was 7 years old when I started composing, but I was 11 when I named myself VTM.

-If you were to become famous with VTM in the future, how long do you think you could take the ball and run with it?
+If you were to become famous with VTM in the future (which you will) how long do you think you could take the ball and run with it?

-Out of all the songs you have ever composed, which is your favorite?
+Out of all the songs you have ever composed, which song is your favorite?

 What do your parents think about your music?

-Well, my parents aren't as into the style of music I compose, unfortunately.
-But, my dad does help me out a whole lot with setting up studio equipment.
+Well,my parents aren't as into the style of music I compose,unfortunatly.
+But, my dad does help me out a whole lot with setting up studio equiptment.

 July 2004